-- a) If he flies with a model that does not conform to 4.4.5. - b) If his model aircraft fails to become airborne within two minutes of the signal to launch. - c) If he attempts to fly a model aircraft which at the time of launch does not have a: - i) strong effective control mechanism - ii) secure engine attachment

-- d) If he deliberately attacks the streamer of his opponent's model aircraft prior to the Circle Marshal's signal to start combat. - e) If he interferes with his opponent, or forces his opponent to leave the pilot circle. - f) If, while his model is not airborne and his opponent is flying or ready to fly, he leaves any parts of his model or lines in the pilot circle without an immediate attempt to clear them. - g) If he attacks his opponent's streamer without his own, or the remaining parts, attached to his model aircraft (Except for 4.4.9.j). - h) If he is not present at his allotted flight time, unless he has the express permission of the Event Director. - i) If he intentionally leaves the pilot circle, while his model aircraft is flying. - j) If he leaves the pilot circle without informing his opponent of his intention to do so when his model aircraft is grounded for a purpose other than to pick up the lines of the reserve model aircraft or to allow his model aircraft to be serviced. - k) If he flies in such a manner as to inhibit his opponent, or his opponent's pit crew, from clearing any line tangle. - I) If he flies other than level in an anti-clockwise direction when only his model aircraft is airborne and there is no line tangle.
+- a) If he flies with a model that does not conform to 4.4.5. - b) If his model aircraft fails to become airborne within two minutes of the signal to launch. - c) If he attempts to fly a model aircraft which at the time of launch does not have a: - i) strong effective control mechanism; - ii) secure engine attachment - d) If he deliberately attacks the streamer of his opponent's model aircraft prior to the Circle Marshal's signal to start combat. - e) If he interferes with his opponent, or forces his opponent to leave the pilot circle. - f) If, while his model is not airborne and his opponent is flying or ready to fly, he leaves any parts of his model or lines in the pilot circle without an immediate attempt to clear them. - g) If he attacks his opponent's streamer without his own, or the remaining parts, attached to his model aircraft (Except for 4.4.9.j). - h) If he is not present at his allotted flight time, unless he has the express permission of the Event Director. - i) If he intentionally leaves the pilot circle, while his model aircraft is flying. - i) If he leaves the pilot circle without informing his opponent of his intention to do so when his model aircraft is grounded for a purpose other than to pick up the lines of the reserve model aircraft or to allow his model aircraft to be serviced. - k) If he flies in such a manner as to inhibit his opponent, or his opponent's pit crew, from clearing any line tangle. - I) If he flies other than level in an anti-clockwise direction when only his model aircraft is airborne and there is no line tangle.
 Sudden or rough manoeuvres are not allowed. - m) If he fails to clear any line tangle prior to launching his reserve model aircraft unless both he and his opponent have informed the Circle Marshal that they have agreed to continue the heat without clearing the line tangle.
-In this event the Circle Marshal must agree to the continuation, only doing so when he is satisfied that it is safe to continue. - n) If he releases the handle and the safety strap separates from handle or wrist or he removes the safety strap, for any reason, while the model aircraft is flying. - o) If he interferes to cause a ground hit of, or collides with, his opponent's model aircraft that clearly has no streamer left and flies level in anticlockwise direction without any manoeuvres to chase and attack. - p) If the streamer becomes detached from the streamer retaining device during combat, but not as a result of a mid-air collision. - q) If the model aircraft lands with no streamer string, unless the streamer retaining device is missing or bent as a result of a mid-air collision. - r) If, during a line tangle where one or both models remain airborne, his mechanic(s) enters the flying circle. - s) If, in the event of a flyaway, his engine shut-off device does not activate. - t) When he receives his second or third yellow card. - u) For any other flagrant breach of the rules.
+In this event the Circle Marshal must agree to the continuation, only doing so when he is satisfied that it is safe to continue. - n) If he releases the handle and the safety strap separates from the handle or wrist or he removes the safety strap, for any reason, while the model aircraft is flying. - o) If he interferes to cause a ground hit of, or collides with, his opponent's model aircraft that clearly has no streamer left and flies level in anticlockwise direction without any manoeuvres to chase and attack. - p) If, during a line tangle where one or both models remain airborne, his mechanic(s) enters the flying circle. - q) If a mechanic jumps over the opponent's model aircraft and lines kept within the pitting area. - r) If, in the event of a flyaway, his engine shut-off device does not activate. - s) When he receives his second or third yellow card. - t) For any other flagrant breach of the rules.